circleci/circleci-docs/jekyll/_cci2/language-go.md

 order: 3
 ---

 CircleCI supports building Go projects using any version of Go that can be installed in a Docker image.
+If you’re in a rush, just copy the sample configuration below into a [`.circleci/config.yml`]({{ site.baseurl }}/2.0/configuration-reference/) in your project’s root directory and start building.

 * TOC
 {:toc}